ecupaio/dcgffl/_posts/2022-12-15-dcgffl-highlights-for-2022.md

 ---
 #### DCGFFL Highlights for 2022

 DCGFFL was voted the Best Amateur Sports League in the [Washington Blade's Best of LGBTQ DC 2022 awards](https://www.washingtonblade.com/2022/10/20/best-of-lgbtq-dc-2022/)!

 #### League Achievements

 * Recruited new team leaders with 8 first-time captains and 8 first-time quarterbacks
 * Trained a host of new referees, including 3 new head refs
 * Grew Recreation League participation to include 6 teams for Season 23
-* Partnered with our the Greater Philadelphia Flag Football League to host the largest ever DCGFFL Beach Bowl tournament in Rehoboth Beach, DE
-* Partnered with Team DC and the Washington Commanders to make this year's Pride Night OUT football game bigger and better

 #### Travel Program Achievements